Specialelektronik/elm-cookie-consent/README.md

 # Release

-1. Update documentation: ` elm make --docs=docs.json`
+1. Update documentation: `elm make --docs=docs.json`
-2. Create the next tag according to semver in main branch.
-The tag should look something like this: "1.2.3", NOT "v1.2.3"
+2. Create the next tag according to semver in main branch. `git tag -a 1.2.3 -m "Short description of changes in the new version"` The tag should look something like this: "1.2.3", NOT "v1.2.3"
 3. Push it real good!